CycloneDX/guides/CBOM/en/0x41-Dependencies.md

 ![Dependencies](./images/dependencies.svg)

 The example shows an application (nginx) that uses the libssl cryptographic library.
 This library implements the TLSv1.2 protocol.
-The relationship between the application, the library and the protocol can be expressed by using the depenedencies properties of the SBOM standard.
+The relationship between the application, the library and the protocol can be expressed by using the dependencies properties of the SBOM standard.

 Since a TLS protocol supports different cipher suites that include multiple algorithms, there should be a way to represent these relationships as part of the CBOM.
 Compared to adding the algorithms as "classic" dependencies to the protocol, we defined special property fields that allow referencing the deployment with additional meaning.
-The protocolProperties allow adding an array of algorithms to a cipher suite as part of the cipher suite array.
-By modeling and then referencing these algorithms, we can still have only one classical component at the SBOM level, but a subtree of crypto dependencies within the crypto asset components.
+The protocolProperties allows adding an array of algorithms to a cipher suite as part of the cipher suite array.
+By modeling and then referencing these algorithms, we can still have only one classical component at the SBOM level but a subtree of crypto dependencies within the crypto asset components.

-The following example illustrates a simple application with a dependency on a cryptographic library, which in turn, implements AES-128-GCM.
+The following example illustrates a simple application with a dependency on a cryptographic library, which, in turn, implements AES-128-GCM.
 The cryptographic library also has a dependency on another library.

 ```json